amaraeleoba/Static-Dynamic-Website-Deployment-on-AWS/README.md

 [← Back to profile](https://github.com/amaraeleoba)

-A two-part project demonstrating how to design, deploy, and secure a **3-tier architecture** on AWS — once for a static website and once for a dynamic website.
-Both projects follow the same presentation / application / data tier pattern, with the data tier changing from S3 (static assets) to RDS (relational database) as the application gains server-side logic.
+A two-part project demonstrating how to design, deploy, and secure web architectures on AWS, a 2-tier static website and a 3-tier dynamic website.
+The dynamic project builds on the static one by adding a dedicated data tier (RDS) once the application needs to persist and query data.

 ---